nickofthyme/object-remap/README.md

 ### User-defined inputs (e.g. `<path>:<value>`)

-User defined inputs are custom `<path>:<value>` pairs where the key represents the path of the property to set on an object in dot notation, think [`lodash.set`](https://lodash.com/docs/4.17.15#set).
+User-defined inputs are custom `<path>:<value>` pairs where the key represents the path of the property to set on an object in dot notation, think [`lodash.set`](https://lodash.com/docs/4.17.15#set).
 The individual property keys should be in `snake_case` (i.e. `path_to.some_prop`) to enable casing these _Unexpected_ inputs in the final output via [`__case`](#case), this does **NOT** apply to keys within the object or array values.
 See usage examples below.

 This action also supports _unfiltering_ values using the `*` syntax as a wildcard for array indices (i.e. `people.*.name`).
 This is essentially the inverse of [Object filters](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#object-filters).

 GitHub does not fully support this which is why there are some restrictions such as using `snake_case`.
 This same strategy is used by [`octokit/request-action`](https://github.com/marketplace/actions/github-api-request) to assign route-specific url path parameters.
-Because of this, you will see a warning similar to that below in your github action.
+Because of this, you will see a warning similar to that below in your GitHub action.
 This is safe to ignore.

 ```
 Warning: Unexpected input(s) 'test', 'test.one' valid inputs are ['__depth', '__case', '__deep_casing']